A PAW PATROL CHRISTMAS

 The Paw Patrol doesn’t realize he’s missing until the next morning and tracks him using GPS on the way to the North Pole.
 On Humdinger’s plane, Rubble hears the sad story about Humdinger’s only happy Christmas memory.

 When they arrive at the North Pole, Humdinger tricks Rubble again to stay back while he breaks into Santa’s workshop.
-The Paw Patrol arrives just in time.
-But will they be able to save all the presents?
+The Paw Patrol arrives just in time, but will they be able to save all the presents?